 Every five years, MWD is required by DDW to examine possible sources of drinking water contamination in its State Water Project and Colorado River source waters.

-The most recent watershed sanitary surveys of its source water supplies from the Colorado River was updated in 2015 and the State Water Project was updated in 2016.
-Water from the Colorado River is considered to be most vulnerable to contamination from recreation, urban/stormwater watershed, and wastewater, Water supplies from Northern California's State Water Project are most vulnerable to contamination from urban/stormwater runoff, wildlife, agriculture, recreation, and wastewater.
+The most recent watershed sanitary surveys of its

+source water supplies from the Colorado River was updated in 2015 and the State Water Project was updated in 2016.
+Water from the Colorado River is considered to be most vulnerable to contamination from recreation, urban/stormwater runoff, increasing urbanization in the watershed, and wastewater.
+Water supplies from Northern California's State Water Project are most vulnerable to contamination from urban/stormwater runoff, wildlife, agriculture recreation and wastewater